Post-election misinformation targets Arizona, Pennsylvania – KION546

 Vote counting in several key races continued in Arizona and Pennsylvania Wednesday, two battleground states that featured prominently in election conspiracy theories in 2020 and again this year.

 Both states also had prominent Republican election deniers running for governor: Kari Lake of Arizona and Doug Mastriano of Pennsylvania.
 Mastriano lost to Democrat Josh Shapiro but has yet to concede.
-Lake was trailing Democrat Katie Hobbs Wednesday afternoon; final results aren’t expected until later this week.
+Lake was trailing Democrat Katie Hobbs Wednesday evening; final results aren’t expected for several days.

 One of the most harmful aspects about misinformation about voting and elections is that it can erode faith in democracy itself.